ken-okabe/vanfs/README.md

 While programmers may want to define fundamental object types that form the backbone of their code, in other places, if the F# compiler warns for a demand of manual type annotations, usually,  **something is wrong** .

-In F#, if the compiler cannot infer the type, in most cases, it suggests that there may be mathematical inconsistencies.
+In F#, if the compiler cannot infer the type, it often suggests that there may be mathematical inconsistencies.

 In TypeScript, if the compiler cannot infer the type, it often suggests limitations in its type inference capabilities.
 This makes it hard to determine the precise cause of the problem.